zhanyang01/tp/docs/UserGuide.md

 ### filter policy using policy description `filterpolicydescription`

-Filter policies using policy description, it is case sensative, hence if client have `Cancer Plan` typing `CANCER PLAN` will not work.
+Filter policies using policy description, it is case sensative, hence if client have `Cancer Plan` typing `CANCER PLAN` will not work.<br> Typing non string characters will not return an error, however it might be an issue as it is unlikely that policy description contains non string characters. <br>
+If policy description is 123 and you filter 123, it will return the policy.

 Format: `filterpolicydescription POLICYDESCRIPTION`

 Examples:

-- `filterpolicydescription Cancer Plans` will filter all the clients who have cancer plans and show the list of clients with them.
+- `filterpolicydescription Cancer Plan` will filter all the clients who have cancer plan and show the list of clients with them.

 ## FAQ